Jonathan-GC/EMASA-platform/Platform_backend/README.md

 ## <a name="setup">Backend setup</a>

 This is a guide step by step to set up the backend in your environment.
-1. Setup the database with docker, you can use the `docker-compose.yml` file, but change the ports if you are already using those or if you don't like 5432 number, it can happen and I get it, it's ugly 😠.
+1. Setup the database with docker, you can use the `docker-compose.yml` file, but change the ports if you are already using those or if you don't like 5432 number, it can happen and I get it, it's an ugly number 😠.
 1. Make sure you're using python 3.12+ ‼️
 1. Clone this repository in a directory of your preference📂, it's important for you to use the `backend` branch. https://github.com/Jonathan-GC/EMASA-platform.git